-Stuart Rodda is an avid gardener and member of Local Food Connect.
-He was also the first seller at the Community Market Stall at Eltham Farmers’ Market.
+Stuart Rodda is an avid gardener and was the first seller at the Community Market Stall at Eltham Farmers’ Market.

 Ok, you may have heard of biochar (courtesy of Malcolm Turnbull) but what are those other two things in the heading of this article?
 Before I explain, I should mention that most of what follows is pretty new to me and I am looking for further information from any source I can find, including you, the reader.
 Please email me.